Search the catalog

 To apply for borrowing privileges at the Regenstein Library of the University of Chicago:

-1. Before visiting the Regenstein Library, ensure that your ACTS borrower identification card is currently valid (cards expire 30 June or 31 December).
+1. Before visiting the Regenstein Library, ensure that your ACTS borrower identification card is currently valid: cards are good through June 30th).
 If you need a new ACTS card, request one at the JKM circulation desk.
-Please note, however, that the University of Chicago is not part of the Association of Chicago Theological Schools (ACTS).
+Note, however, that the University of Chicago is not part of the Association of Chicago Theological Schools (ACTS) nor I-Share.

-3. Circulation policies differ from library to library, and you are expected to abide by the policies of the Regenstein Library.
+4. Circulation and fine/fee policies differ from library to library, and you are expected to abide by the policies of the University of Chicago libraries.
 For more information, click here.